 Success!
 You’ve gained some leads, and the hard work has paid off, don’t muck it up now.
 Have a post-promotion lead nurturing plan in place and get converting those leads into customers.

 Ross kindly backs me up on this:

 The biggest piece of advice that I’d give a business starting out with content for lead gen would be not to assume your job is done when you press publish.
 A lot of marketers make the mistake of assuming that once they’ve conducted the research and shared it on their site or Twitter that the job is done.
 It’s not.
 In reality, that’s when the lifecycle of your content truly begins and it’s important to invest just as much (if not more) time in distributing that content effectively.

-If you haven’t already, check out Ross Simmonds since I’ve swooned so much over him in this article.
+If you haven’t already, check out Ross Simmonds since I’ve gone on so much about him.

 Another bunch of folks I talk a lot about here on The Content Strategist blog is Velocity Partners: A London-based B2B content marketing agency who publish stuff that is informative, thought-provoking and often downright funny.